mscwilson/thermostat/README.md

 You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
 ```

-We created a page to link HTML elements to the Thermostat functionality using jQuery.
+We wrote [these user stories](userStories.md) based on the specifications.

-To find the current temperature in London or another chosen city, we used the free [OpenWeather API](https://openweathermap.org/api).
+For the interface, we were asked to create a page to link HTML elements to the Thermostat functionality using jQuery.
+To practise API calls, we then had to display the current temperature in London or another chosen city, using the free [OpenWeather API](https://openweathermap.org/api).

 The project is hosted with GitHub Pages and can be found [here](http://mscwilson.github.io/thermostat/).
 It looks like this:
 ![default temperature and London result](/images/london.png)